Alverto-Ortega/Project1/README.md

-# Project 1
+# Book review application

-Web Programming with Python and JavaScript
+Web Programming using Python, some of its' frameworks and Javascript